-4.1.2 The surfaces shall then be treated for 15 to 20 min with a solution of sodium hydroxide of a concentration of 7 per cent by mass or treated for a longer period with a less concentrated solution (e.g. for 12 h with 0,4 to 0,5 per cent sodium hydroxide).
+4.1.2 The surfaces shall then be treated for 15 - 20 min with a solution of sodium hydroxide of a concentration of 7 % by mass or treated for a longer period with a less concentrated solution (e.g. for 12 h with 0,4 - 0,5 % sodium hydroxide).

 To prevent excessive corrosion at the bottom of the tank when treating with more concentrated solutions of sodium hydroxide water shall be added continuously to dilute the sodium hydroxide solution which collects there.

 4.1.3 Tanks shall be thoroughly washed with clean, filtered water.

-As soon as possible after washing, tanks shall be passivated by the application of nitric acid of a concentration between 30 and 35 per cent by mass.
+As soon as possible after washing, tanks shall be passivated by the application of nitric acid of a concentration between 30 and 35 % by mass.

-The passivation process shall continue for 16 to 24 h.
+The passivation process shall continue for 16 - 24 h.
 During this time a continuous contact between the surfaces to be passivated and the nitric acid shall be ensured.